jorgenschumann/InitialEnterprise/README.md

 The goals of this project are:

-      show a sample implementation of all DDD modules and techniques without any technical compromise
+  * shows a complex implementation of all DDD modules and techniques without any technical compromise

-      demonstrate advanced techniques
+  * demonstrate advanced techniques

-      Representation of well-developed code that is ready for use in production
+  * Representation of well-developed code that you can use in production

-      Present ready-to-use and easy-to-use tools and best practices

 ### Concepts Backend
 * [IntegrationTDD] for RESTApi with TestServer